Scarabol/rock-raiders-web/README.md

 ### Quick wins

-- Show loading errors with debug layer even in loading screen
 - Rocky behaviour fails if target building is teleported up
 - Rocky behaviour should only reference building entity number not complete object
 - Add level reference to URL for easier reloading, check if game is unlocked when not in dev mode